Productivity

 INTERLUNAR

-Since the pandemic, there has been a significant rise in searches for “remote work jobs” or “work-from-home jobs” in the job-hunting landscape.
-Working from home (or remote work) essentially refers to work done at a location that is not within commuting distance of the employee's usual workplace.
+Since the pandemic, there has been a significant rise in searches for 'remote work jobs' or 'work-from-home jobs' in the job-hunting landscape.
+This shift was largely due to the necessity of social distancing measures and the widespread adoption of remote work by companies worldwide.
+Working from home (or remote work) essentially refers to work done at a location not within commuting distance of the employee's usual workplace.

 There are many pros and cons to remote work, and some may find that they are more productive when working from home – because they can craft their schedule and eliminate distractions – compared to in an office.
-Whilst others may miss the social interaction and collaboration that comes with working in an office.
+Others may miss the social interaction and collaboration that comes with working in an office.
+However, remote work can also have a positive impact on employee well-being, as it allows for a more flexible work-life balance and reduces the stress of commuting.
 Ultimately, it depends on the individual's preferences and needs.
 With that, determining if a remote (or hybrid) workforce is right for your team may be a tricky task.
 Here, we discuss the various benefits of remote work and how or why you should consider optimising it in your workforce.

 Work from home setting